Louis Primeau

 Louis Primeau or Primo (fl.
-1749–1800) was one of the first European fur traders on the Churchill River.
-Primeau Lake in northern Saskatchewan, Canada is named after him.
+1749–1800) was one of the first European fur traders on the Churchill River in Canada.
+Primeau Lake along the course of said river in northern Saskatchewan is named after him.
 Little is known of his youth.
 Morton says that he was born in Quebec of an English father and French mother, but the DCB does not repeat this.